National Reference Centre for Animal Assisted Interventions (Pet Therapy)

 National reference laboratory for animal assisted intervention (pet therapy)

-The Istituto Zooprofilattico Sperimentale delle Venezie is the headquarters of the Italian National Reference Centre for Animal Assisted Interventions (Pet Therapy).
-The Reference centre was established by decree of the Italian Ministry of Health on 18 June, 2009.
+The Istituto Zooprofilattico Sperimentale delle Venezie (IZSVe) is the headquarter of the Italian National Reference Centre for Animal Assisted Interventions (Pet Therapy).
+The Reference Centre was established by decree of the Italian Ministry of Health on 18 June, 2009.

-AAI has to comply with legislation in force and, where included in educational and therapeutic-rehabilitation processes, must be based on scientific criteria.
+In Italy, AAI have to comply with legislation in force and, where included in educational and therapeutic-rehabilitation processes, must be based on scientific criteria.
 Treatment protocols have to envisage patient/user recruitment, project drafting, definition of the objectives, and periodic control of the results achieved.
 Specialists must be able to work as part of a team with members from very different scientific and cultural spheres.
-The professionals and providers involved are:

 Activities and services